ULTRACYCLING: STORIES FROM A MOM OF 5 TURNED LONG DISTANCE RIDER

 I'm better suited for flat lands and rolling hills, while Iryna is a fabulous fast climber.

-: my brother in law and her husband took turns behind the wheel, while my husband has the most important task: taking care of our children and Iryna’s daughter back at home!
+Having said that, we wouldn't do without the support of a small team: my brother in law and her husband took turns behind the wheel, while my husband has the most important task: taking care of our children and Iryna’s daughter back at home!

 Ready, steady, go!
 The adventure begins, which takes us through 16 beautiful passes in the Dolomites, 675km - 16,000m elev. gain, and a killer scenery.